-There was a system in place to act upon comments and suggestions received from people using the service.
-We reviewed a random recent sample of comments which demonstrated patients were generally very satisfied with the level of service they had received.
-Comments included that practice staff were always help, friendly and accommodating.
+There was a system in place to act upon suggestions received from people using the service.
+We reviewed a random sample of recently complete feedback from patients which demonstrated patients were generally very satisfied with the level of service they had received.
+Comments included that practice staff were always friendly and efficient.

 There were regular monthly staff meetings.
-Staff members told us they found these were a useful opportunity to share ideas and experiences which were always listened to and acted upon.
-Minutes from these meetings were distributed to staff to promote any learning or action points needed.
+Staff members told us they found these were a useful opportunity to share ideas and experiences which were always listened to and mostly acted upon.
+Minutes from these meetings were displayed in the staff room to promote any learning or action points needed.